mweagle/Sparta/README.md

 Functions must implement

-    type LambdaFunction func(LambdaEvent, LambdaContext, http.ResponseWriter)
+    type LambdaFunction func(*LambdaEvent, *LambdaContext, *http.ResponseWriter, *logrus.Logger)

 where

-  * `LambdaEvent` :  The arbitrary JSON object data provided to the function
+  * `LambdaEvent` :  The arbitrary JSON object data provided to the function.
   * `LambdaContext` : _golang_ compatible representation of the AWS Lambda [Context](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html)
   * `http.ResponseWriter` : Writer for response.
-The HTTP status codes & response body is translated to pass/fail results provided to the `context.done()` handler.
+The HTTP status codes & response body is translated to a pass/fail result provided to the `context.done()` handler.
+  * `*logrus.Logger` : [logrus](https://github.com/Sirupsen/logrus) logger with JSON output.
+See an [example](https://github.com/Sirupsen/logrus#example) for including JSON fields.

 Given a set of registered _golang_ functions, Sparta will: